 WORKING FROM HOME

-If you’re new to working from home, but are struggling on how to cope, here’s a few tips I have that may help you get through:
+If you’re new to having to work from home, but are struggling on how to cope, here’s 7 tips for working from home (especially with kids!)
+I have that may help you get through:

 - Rules.
-If you have your kids at home with you while you have to work, make sure they know what your boundaries are.
-Mine know that if I need to make a phone call, or have a video call, that they cannot disturb me during that time (unless it’s an emergency) Make sure your workspace, wherever that may be in your home, is a kid-free space.
+If you have your kids home with you while you have to work, make sure they know your boundaries.
+Mine know that if I need to make a phone call, or a video call, that they cannot disturb me during that time (unless it’s an emergency).
+Make sure your workspace, wherever that may be in your home, is a kid-free space.
 The last thing you need is one of them sending the CEO of your company an email!

 - Don’t feel isolated, even if you’re self-isolating.
-There are so many online groups out there, working from home can feel incredibly lonely but it doesn’t have to.
-Set up Skype on your laptop and call up your co-workers who are in the same situation as you, you don’t have to have the video on if you don’t want to but you will have someone you can talk to as you would in an office.
+There are so many online groups, working from home can feel incredibly lonely but it doesn’t have to.
+Set up Skype on your laptop and call your co-workers who are in the same situation as you.
+You don’t have to have the video on, but you can talk as you would in an office.

 - Ignore Social Media.
-Kind of impossible right now, I know, but allowing yourself certain times for social media will help you to stay focused on work, and can be a little self-reward for working hard.
+Kind of impossible right now, I know.
+Allowing yourself certain times for social media will help you to stay focused on work.
+It can be a little self-reward for working hard.

 - Timing.
 Make sure you have set break times, and a set time to finish your working day.
 Having breaks throughout the day helps to keep you alert, and knowing what time you’re finishing the day at will hopefully help you to push through the last hurdle.
 Make sure you use all the allotted break time too, if you’ve given yourself an hour for lunch – use that whole hour!

 I hope these have helped in some way, or given you something to think about if you have to work from home.